noahminds/JumpBall/INSTRUCTIONS.md

 ## How to Play
-### Goal
+### Goals & Objectives
-The goal of the game is to navigate the red ball through the level to reach the flag post.
+The objective of the game is to navigate the red ball through the level to reach the flag post, avoiding obstacles such as spikes and falling off the level.

 ### Controls
 - **Move Left**: Press the left arrow key.